jadudm/six/pkg/types/REAME.md

 We assume, when crawling, that we are also indexing; there is no point in crawling *without* indexing, as that would just be traversing the site (without storing/building an index).

 Crawling does not queue updates to the timer.
-We let the indexer do that.
+We let the scraper do that.
 (We *could* add timer tickling to the crawler, but it seems redundant.)

 ### `crawl`